“What If…” Mini Grants

 - Projects that are supportive of individual and family well-being such as food programs, neighborhood watch programs, youth employment, etc.

 Interested in learning more about the What If… mini grants?
 Want to apply?
 Great!
 The first step in that process is to attend an Orientation Session.
 Applicants must attend an Orientation Session before they can apply.
-These informational meetings will be held on:
+At this moment in time there are no Orientation Sessions scheduled.
+To be notified when more sessions are scheduled, email Sheria Walker.

 Once you’ve attended the orientation session and are sure that your organization/project is eligible to apply, you will be able to login to your account in Foundant and complete the application.
 Please note that What If… mini grants have application deadlines by which you must apply: